raam5544/final-capstone-project/README.md

 The frontend of this project demonstrates:

 * An intuitive user interface built using React.js.User-friendly components for user authentication, login, and signup.
-* Seamless integration with the backend API for fetching and displaying product items.Efficient handling of user interactions such as adding and marking todos as completed.
+* Seamless integration with the backend API for fetching and displaying product items.
+* Efficient handling of user interactions such as adding and marking todos as completed.
 A responsive design that adapts to different screen sizes.

 ### Backend